projectatomic/atomic/docs/atomic-stop.1.md

 atomic will replace the NAME and IMAGE fields with the name and image specified via the command,  NAME will be replaced with IMAGE if it is not specified.

-If this field does not exists `atomic stop` will just stop the container, if the container is running.
+If this field does not exist, `atomic stop` will just stop the container, if the container is running.

 # OPTIONS: